Average Cost of Living in Lafayette

 How does Lafayette compare to other south cities?

-Among southern cities in our database, Lafayette ranks near the middle for cost of living.
+Among southern cities in our database, Lafayette ranks as one of the more affordable options for cost of living.
 Nearby alternatives include Baton Rouge and New Orleans.
 Use our comparison tool to see exact category-by-category differences.

 What factors affect cost of living costs in Lafayette?